What is Inpatient Care?

 Inpatient care is patient care that requires hospitalization.
 This can be for a serious illness or injury that requires an emergency overnight stay or planned hospital stays such as recovering from childbirth or scheduled surgery.3Medicare.gov, “Inpatient hospital care“, Accessed September 7, 2021

 Outpatient care involves medical treatments that do not require overnight stays at the hospital.
 These are usually things that require a doctor’s office or outpatient clinics, such as getting bloodwork done or a minor surgery like getting a mole removed4Medicare.gov, “Outpatient hospital services“, Accessed September 7, 2021.
-Inpatient care services are covered by Medicare Part A, while Medicare Part B will cover any outpatient services they receive2Medicare.gov, “Medicare costs at a glance“, Accessed September 7, 2021.
+Inpatient care services are covered by Medicare Part A, while Medicare Part B is medical coverage for people with Original Medicare benefits.
+It covers doctor visits, preventative care, tests, durable medical equipment, and supplies.
+Medicare Part B pays 80 percent of most medically necessary healthcare services. will cover any outpatient services they receive2Medicare.gov, “Medicare costs at a glance“, Accessed September 7, 2021.